The Order: 1886

-I was contacted by The Chinese Room late 2011 to work as the lead artist on a sequel for Amnesia: The Dark Descent.
-Amnesia: A Machine For Pigs is made on the HPL2 engine which was created by Frictional Games for their first title.
+I was contacted by The Chinese Room late 2011 to work as the Lead Artist on a sequel for Amnesia: The Dark Descent.
+The sequel being, Amnesia: A Machine For Pigs, is made on the HPL2 engine which was created by Frictional Games for their first title.
 It has proven to be quite challenging given the tech to compete with today’s visual standards but I feel confident that we succeeded in making an overall great single player experience worthy of it’s predecessor.
 As the lead I was responsible for a consistent level of quality throughout the game and to make sure that the level design complimented the story they wanted to bring forward.

 Battlefield: Bad Company 2

 After completing my work on Mirror’s Edge late 2008 I moved to another one of DICE’s projects, Battlefield: Bad Company 2.
 For this I worked with the studios in-house engine FrostBite 1.5.
 I did the initial sculpting of the terrain and design blockout for the single player mission “No One Gets Left Behind” and I also worked on two multiplayer levels “White Pass” and “Nelson Bay”.
 Laying down the first art pass and make it work in favor of the strategic elements that the game has to offer.